Flourishing in Florence

 • feel a renewed sense of mission and purpose by reflecting on universal themes that are central to all health care professionals

-• finally be able to make sense of an experience that has nagged at you for years
+• finally be able to make sense of an experience that has haunted you and/or lingered for years

-• feel energized by being part of a creative, immersive experience with a like-minded community
+• feel energized by participating in a creative, immersive experience with a like-minded community

-• recognize the strength of your unique voice on the written page
+• recognize the strength of your unique voice and experiences on the written page

 • leave with 10 or more pages that could be developed into publishable work